poe-cat/House-Painting-Admin/README.md

 ## Credentials

-Application has been deployed to Heroku.
-To see how it works live, go to https://house-painting-admin.herokuapp.com/ .

 You can login as admin (username: **poe**; password: **passing123**) to have access to editing functions, or regular user (username: **blaise**; password: **passing123**) - without access to these functions.